-The Northern Lighthouse Board built the Lighthouse Keeper’s Cottage almost 70 years ago as a family home for the Principal Lightkeeper.
-Other buildings in the compound include a 19th Century cottage for the other Lightkeepers, the Engine room and the stables.
+The cottage is in the Lighthouse compound at Noss Head.
+It was built about 60 years ago as a family home for the Principal Lightkeeper.
+The compound includes Noss Head lighthouse itself, a 19th Century cottage for the other Lightkeepers, the Engine room and a stable block.

-The North-facing rooms enjoy stunning views across Sinclair bay to Duncansby Head and Orkney.
-If you stay between Autumn and Spring, you may see the Northern Lights.
+The kitchen and two of the bedrooms enjoy stunning views across Sinclair bay to Duncansby Head and Orkney.
+If you stay between September and March you may see the Northern Lights.

-The South-facing rooms have sunny views across the sea towards Elgin and the Cairngorms.
+The living room and main bedroom have sunny views across the sea towards Elgin and the Cairngorms.

 Our favourite seat in the Cottage is at the dining table looking at both views at once.

-When we’ve finished the renovations, the cottage has WiFi but it’s not great (about 1Mb/s download) and streaming TV can be painful so we are always adding to our well-stocked library of DVDs.
+The cottage has WiFi but it’s not great (about 1Mb/s download) so it’s not up to gaming or streaming TV – but we have loads of board-games and are always adding to our well-stocked library of DVDs.

 The Light is managed remotely by the Northern Lighthouse board who sold the buildings in the compound in 1987 and for a while the buildings were the centre for the Clan Sinclair.
-The Lighthouse Keeper’s Cottage was sold again in 2017 and we hope it will be ready for our first guests in the spring of 2018.
+The Lighthouse Keeper’s Cottage was sold again in 2017 and it will be ready for our first guests in late summer 2018.

 Join our mailing list to know as soon as we open for bookings and for the (very) occasional update in the meantime.